 • Enables targeted and effective recall of dangerous products from the market

-• Helps consumers and patients be informed on key product attributes such as allergenic food ingredients
+• Informs consumers and patients of key product attributes, such as allergenic food ingredients

-• Identifies counterfeit products before entering the market and gives customers increased ability to verify authenticity
+• Identifies counterfeit products before they enter the market and gives customers increased ability to verify authenticity

 • Improves consumer and patient safety and protects brand integrity